palantir/osdk-ts/etc/client.api.report.api.md

 export type WhereClause<T extends ObjectOrInterfaceDefinition<any, any>> = OrWhereClause<T> | AndWhereClause<T> | NotWhereClause<T> | {
     [P in keyof T["properties"]]?: FilterFor<T["properties"][P]>;
 };

-// Warnings were encountered during analysis:
-//
-// src/OsdkObjectFrom.ts:100:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/OsdkObjectFrom.ts:101:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/OsdkObjectFrom.ts:157:5 - (ae-forgotten-export) The symbol "UnderlyingProps" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)